- The HEASARC has data from more than 26 missions, mostly in FITS format.

 presentations describing high-energy astrophysics including basic X-ray

-astronomy analysis techniques from 10 summer schools held between 2001
+astronomy analysis techniques from a dozen or more summer schools held between 2001

 - Try the position/name, date and energy converters